-Ever noticed how working on your laptop from the comfort of your own couch often leads to discomfort in your neck?
+Ever notice how working on your laptop from the comfort of your own couch often leads to discomfort in your neck?

-Mobile devices like laptops, tablets and cell phones allow employees to work anytime, anywhere.
-But this can make it harder for you, their employer, to make sure they’re doing it safely.
+Mobile devices like laptops, tablets and cell phones allow you to work anytime, anywhere.
+But this can make it harder for you to be sure you’re doing it safely.

 These devices all pose ergonomic challenges, but there are ways to minimize the risk.